IronDogs-2773-2026/2773-2026/docs/swerve-drive.md

 #### `directionalDrive(double speed, double angle, double rotation)`

 Full holonomic drive.
-Combines a translation vector (speed + angle) with a rotation rate by vector addition.
+Combines a translation vector with a rotation rate via polar vector addition.

 - `speed` — translation magnitude, normalized
 - `angle` — translation direction in radians
-- `rotation` — rotation rate, normalized; positive = counter-clockwise
+- `rotation` — rotation rate, normalized

-Each module's command is the vector sum of the translation vector and a tangential rotation vector pointing in the direction of that module's contribution to turning.
-This is equivalent to what WPILib's kinematics produces, but computed manually via polar arithmetic.
+Each module's command is the vector sum of the translation vector and a tangential rotation vector for that module's position around the robot center.

 ---

+#### `drive(double speed, double rotate)`

+Raw open-loop control broadcast to all four modules simultaneously.
+No steering feedback.

+---

 #### `driveRobotRelative(ChassisSpeeds speeds)`

-Converts a `ChassisSpeeds` (vx, vy, ω) into individual `SwerveModuleState` objects via `SwerveDriveKinematics`, desaturates if any module exceeds `MaxDriveSpeed`, and calls `setDesiredState` on each module.
+Converts `ChassisSpeeds` to `SwerveModuleState[]` via kinematics, desaturates to `MaxDriveSpeed`, and calls `setDesiredState` on each module.
 Used by PathPlanner.

 ---

 #### `getRobotRelativeSpeeds() → ChassisSpeeds`

-Reads current module states via `getSwerveState()` on each module and converts them back to a robot-relative `ChassisSpeeds` using kinematics.
+Converts current module states back to robot-relative `ChassisSpeeds` via kinematics.
 Provides velocity feedback to PathPlanner.

 ---

 #### `rotate(double speed)`

-Points all four wheels tangentially (45° offsets from center) and drives them at `speed`, causing the robot to spin in place.
+Points all wheels tangentially (±45° and ±135° from center) and drives them at `speed`, spinning the robot in place.

-- `speed` — rotation power, normalized; sign controls direction

 ---

 #### `carDrive(double rotationFactor, double speed)`

 Ackermann (car-style) steering.
-Each wheel is assigned an angle and speed based on a computed turn radius, mimicking how a car turns.
-This is distinct from holonomic rotation.
+Computes a turn radius from `rotationFactor` and assigns each wheel its own angle and speed accordingly.

-- `rotationFactor` — curvature; `0` is straight, large values are tight turns
+- `rotationFactor` — curvature; near 0 is straight
 - `speed` — forward speed, normalized

 ---

-#### `resetMotors()`

-Runs `reset()` on each module — applies a single PID correction step toward zero heading on each steer motor.

----

 #### `stop()`

-Cuts power to all motors immediately (calls `stopMotor()` on each module).
+Cuts power to all four modules immediately.

 ---

 #### `averageDistanceEncoder() → double`

-Returns the mean of the four modules' cumulative drive distances in meters.
-Useful as a scalar distance estimate when traveling in a straight line.
+Returns the mean of all four modules' accumulated distances in meters.
+Used as a scalar distance estimate for straight-line travel.

 ---

 #### `getPositions() → SwerveModulePosition[]`

-Returns `[FL, FR, BL, BR]` positions (distance + heading) for odometry input.
+Returns `[FL, FR, BL, BR]` module positions (distance + heading) for odometry input.

 ---

 #### `getStates() → SwerveModuleState[]`

-Returns `[FL, FR, BL, BR]` velocity states (speed + heading) for odometry and PathPlanner feedback.
+Returns `[FL, FR, BL, BR]` module velocity states for PathPlanner feedback.

 ---

-#### `setPID(double p, double i, double d)`

-Broadcasts new steering PID gains to all four modules simultaneously.
+#### `getPID() → PIDController`

+Returns the subsystem's `PIDController` instance (P = 0.63).
+Used by drive commands to compute drive speed from distance error.

 ---

 #### `initAutoBuilder(OdometrySubsystem odomSub)`

-Registers this subsystem with PathPlanner's `AutoBuilder`.
-Configures:
+Registers with PathPlanner's `AutoBuilder`.
+Configuration:
 - Robot mass: 50 kg, MOI: 6.0 kg·m²
-- Wheel radius: 0.0508 m, max speed: 0.5 m/s, coefficient of friction: 1.2
+- Wheel radius: 0.0508 m, max speed: 0.5 m/s, COF: 1.2
 - Drive gearing: 6.75:1, current limit: 40 A
-- Translation PID: P = 0.5, Rotation PID: P = 0.5
+- Translation PID: P = 0.5 / Rotation PID: P = 0.5

-The drive consumer converts PathPlanner's field-relative `ChassisSpeeds` to robot-relative before passing to `driveRobotRelative`.
+The drive consumer converts PathPlanner's field-relative `ChassisSpeeds` to robot-relative before calling `driveRobotRelative`.

 ---